Lutheran World Federation: List

+Churches in Full Communion

+In 2026, the Lutheran World Federation and Anglican Communion reported on progress towards full communion between the two global communions, noting that many of their member churches are already in full communion with each other.
+The LWF notes that the Scandinavian Lutheran churches in the LWF are in full communion with the Anglican churches in Europe through the Porvoo Communion.
+In North America, the Episcopal Church and Anglican Church of Canada established full communion with the Evangelical Lutheran Church in America and Evangelical Lutheran Church in Canada through the Called to Common Mission agreement and Waterloo Declaration respectively.
+These ecumenical partnerships were elaborated upon further through Churches Beyond Borders, bringing each of the American and Canadian church bodies in communion with each other.

 Views on same-sex unions

 Some member denominations have recognized same-sex unions through marriage, a blessing rite, or special prayers.
 These include the Church of Denmark, Church of Iceland, Church of Norway, Church of Sweden, Protestant Church A.B. in Austria, Evangelical Lutheran Church in America, Evangelical Lutheran Church in Canada, Evangelical Lutheran Church of Chile, Evangelical Lutheran Church of Finland, Evangelical Lutheran Church in Geneva, Evangelical Lutheran Church in Italy, a majority of the churches within the Protestant Church in Germany, Evangelical Church of the River Plate, Protestant Church in the Netherlands, and the United Protestant Church of France.

 On the other side, several churches, including the Ethiopian Evangelical Church Mekane Yesus, Evangelical Lutheran Church in Tanzania, the Malagasy Lutheran Church, the Evangelical Lutheran Church of Latvia and the Evangelical Lutheran Church of Lithuania, which recognize marriage as solely the union between a man and a woman, have broken ties with many of the churches supporting same-sex unions.

 The Evangelical Church of the Lutheran Confession in Brazil supports civil same-sex marriage, but does not allow its ministers to celebrate same-sex unions, neither does it ordain ministers who are living in same-sex unions.